 If choosing to save for your child’s future college education needs is a priority for you, it must be included in your overall wealth management plan.
-I say choose because you likely have multiple financial priorities already tugging at you, such as retirement, caring for an aging parent, or your own health care issues.
-Think about being on an airplane, always putting the oxygen mask on yourself first and then your child in the event of an emergency.
+I say choose because you likely have multiple financial priorities, such as retirement, taxes, or other personal savings goals, already tugging at you.
+Think about being on an airplane; in the event of an emergency, always put the oxygen mask on yourself first and then your child.

-The first step in this process begins with having a conversation between parents and children long before getting to the college years.
-A conversation should include;
+The first step in this process begins with having a conversation between parents and children way before you get to the college years.
+A conversation should include the following;

 While every situation is unique, the next step for parents often comes down to addressing two critical issues;

 - How much do the parents want to contribute?
 Parents trying to answer this question can result in some tense conversations because each parent may have their idea of how much to contribute.

 - What capacity do parents have to contribute?
 While parents might want to add to a college savings plan, it can be difficult with other pressing financial priorities such as retirement, healthcare, and other basic cost of living considerations.

 Investment Vehicles to Utilize